NoahHodgson/project-melia/docs/Melia-Mar-Biographics.md

-### Biographical Info: MeliaMar is split between to continents (Rocevelen and Berringia), and the large island of Barcazona.
+### Biographical Info: Melia Mar is split between to continents (Rocevelen and Berringia), and the large island of Barcazona.

 ![[MeliaMarMap.png]]